 Responding to change over following a plan

 The items on the right have value, but Agile prioritizes the items on the left.
+This isn't about abandoning documentation or planning—it's about recognizing that working software and customer collaboration drive better outcomes than comprehensive upfront specifications.

 | Aspect | Waterfall | Agile |